 iii.
 Helen HYDE; married Sir John LOWE, M.P.

-Laurence married 2ndly, at Abbots Ann, Hampshire, 24 April 1640, Katherine HYDE, daughter of Thomas HYDE; she died in 1661.
+Laurence married secondly, at Abbots Ann, Hampshire, on 24 April 1640, Katherine HYDE, daughter of Thomas HYDE; she died in 1661.

 b.
-Robert HYDE, born at Salisbury, 24 February 1595; called to the Bar, Middle Temple, February 1617; Recorder of Salisbury, 1638; Sarjeant-at-Law, May 1640; M.P. for Salisbury in the long Parliament; inherited Heale from his nephew; joined King Charles at Oxford, & was deprived of his seat in Parliament, & of his recordership; restored by Charles II; Chief Justice of the King's Bench, October 1663; died 2 August 1665; married Mary BABER, daughter of Francis BABER of Chew Magna; s.p.
+Robert HYDE, born at Salisbury, 24 February 1595; called to the Bar, Middle Temple, February 1617; Recorder of Salisbury, 1638; Sarjeant-at-Law, May 1640; M.P. for Salisbury in the long Parliament; inherited Heale from his nephew; joined King Charles at Oxford, and was deprived of his seat in Parliament, and of his recordership; restored by Charles II; Chief Justice of the King's Bench, October 1663; died on 2 August 1665; married Mary BABER, daughter of Francis BABER of Chew Magna; s.p.

 i.
 Laurence HYDE, born at Wylye, Wiltshire, 12 October 1641.